 Lesson Plan - Get It!

 That can become literally true in the case of an organ donor.

-Have you ever given a really valuable gift to a stranger?
+- Have you ever given a really valuable gift to a stranger?

 Organ transplants are really special gifts that are given to patients in need.
 Heart transplants occur when an individual's heart is damaged or diseased to the extent of reduced ability to function.

 Before you continue, if you haven't yet read, or need to review, the three previous Related Lessons in our Circulatory System series, find them all in the right-hand sidebar.

 This reduction in ability leads to lower levels of oxygen and nutrients throughout the body that can have negative results on the heart tissue and cells of other organ systems.
 Lower blood flow can result in fatigue and shortness of breath during intense activity or just daily life.